conorjennings/chores-api/README.md

 can then add new 'to do' items giving description, due date and priority.
 The user could also update, delete existing items as well as see  all items in their list.

+## How does it work?

+A user first creates an account and then gets access to add items to their to do list.
+They can update the list and delete items in the list.
+Additionally, they can add to do items and view all their items in the list.

+## API Overview

+I scaffolded a chores and user ratings MVC.
+The only modification I did was in the serializer to allow me to determine how many days were left for a given chore based on due date - today's date.

 ## Github and Heroku Repos:
 Gihub BACKEND REPO: